How to Set Up OpenClaw on a Raspberry Pi: Complete Step-by-Step Guide

 ssh your-username@raspberrypi.local

-If that doesn't work, find the Pi's IP from your router:
+If this fails, find the Pi’s IP address:

 ```bash